-13. Articles of Association
+11. Articles of Association

-- (1) A Company's Articles of Association shall be in the English language and shall be divided into subparagraphs numbered consecutively. - (2) A Company's Articles of Association shall contain: - (a) a statement as to whether the Company is a Private Company or a Public Company; - (b) the information set out under Articles 12(3)(a) to 12(3)(e); - (c) matters required by this Law to be included in the Articles of Association of a Company; and provided that the Articles of Association shall not contain a provision which is contrary to or inconsistent with this Law or, any other DIFC laws prescribed by Regulation.
+- (1) A Company's Articles of Association shall be in the English language and shall be divided into sub-paragraphs numbered consecutively. - (2) A Company's Articles of Association shall contain: - (a) a statement as to whether the Company is a Private Company or a Public Company; - (b) matters required by this Law to be included in the Articles of Association of a Company;and - (c) such other matters as the Shareholders wish to include in the Articles of Association, provided that the Articles of Association shall not contain a provision which is contrary to or inconsistent with this Law or, any other DIFC laws prescribed by Regulation.